 - " Classical presentation of viral pericarditis, with a loud pericardial rub and chest pain that is relieved by sitting up.
 Children often do not complain of chest pain. - " Acute septic pericarditis may occur in patients with septicaemia.

 TB pericarditis

 TB pericarditis may present as a pericardial effusion (most cases), effusive constrictive pericarditis or constrictive pericarditis.

 Clinical features include:

 - " chronic cough,

-- chest pain, "
+- " chest pain,

+- " night sweats,

-- night sweats. "
+- " and weight loss.

+- Severe pericardial pain is uncommon.